DepriFromEarth/hdd-survival-guide/README.md

         cleanmgr /sagerun:50
         ```

-## Task Scheduler and Startup Apps
+## Task Scheduler and Startup Apps ( Boot Times )
 In Task Scheduler, delete or disable all of the tasks.

 Open Run and type msconfig, then go to Startup and click Disable All.
 (Windows 7, 8, XP, and Vista)
 If you are on Windows 10+, you'll have to open up Task Manager and disable startups from there, or press Windows key + I and go to Apps, then Startup, and disable each app.
+This will help decrease the boot time.

 ## Defrag
 Now that we have done all that, we can discuss defragging programs.